cloudnativetrainings/trainings/kkp_fundamentals/05-seed-dns-setup/README.md

 Address: 34.91.40.238
 ```

-In the next step, we will create a user cluster into our newly set up Seed.
+In the next step, we will create a user cluster into our newly Seed setup.

 Jump > [Home](../README.md) | Previous > [Seed Cluster Setup](../04-add-seed-cluster/README.md) | Next > [User Cluster Setup](../06-create-user-cluster/README.md)